ekarak/node-red-contrib-frequency-meter/README.md

 Just beware that these frequency messages are generated at *preset intervals* and their generation is **not necessarily triggered by arriving messages**.

+Also you can set the `msg.reset` property to clear measured frequency.

 Therefore:

 **You must not wire this node inline with your flows,** as its not